 Your “About Me” should have a mix of the professional and personal side of you.
 Employers are not just looking for a hard worker, they’re also looking for someone they’ll enjoy working with.
 After reading this page, people should come away with a strong understanding of who you are.

-Have you ever noticed that so many LinkedIn summaries love to overuse the word passionate?
+Have you ever noticed so many LinkedIn summaries love to overuse the word passionate?
 Everybody is passionately curious or a passionate communicator on there.
 Avoid copying others and use a writing style that matches how you actually speak.
 Mention your work experience and education but also talk about your hobbies and interests.

 You should point out what makes you unique and well-rounded.
 Many communicators at the start of their careers have a similar resume: they completed a post-secondary communications program and did an internship.
 That’s great, but it’s not very interesting.
 What is interesting is that you’re a master baker or part of an amateur soccer team.

 When it comes to your social media accounts such as Instagram and Twitter, you don’t need to include them.
 Especially if they don’t do much to showcase you as a professional.
 However, it’s a good idea to include a link to your LinkedIn profile.

 💡 Hot tip: If you’ve copy/pasted your resume onto this page, it may look kind of awkward.
 Add a button or link somewhere that will direct to a PDF version of your resume to download or view instead.

 It’s understandable that some people are wary about putting their pictures in front of potential employers.
 All kinds of biases come into play here.
 However, it’s also kind of unavoidable in this day and age.
 A LinkedIn profile without a headshot just looks odd.
 But that doesn’t mean you should put your picture online if that makes you uncomfortable.

 If you are comfortable posting pictures of yourself, it is best to include at least a headshot where you are well-dressed and the picture is high-quality.